By Tariku Kefyalew, program manager, Health & Nutrition, Save the Children Ethiopia.

 After only a week in Abiyegureba, Shitanesh started experiencing contractions and her family immediately arranged for her transport to Abiyegureba Health Centre on a locally made stretcher.
 At arrival, the health care providers on duty assessed that she was still too early in her labor and asked her to wait in the waiting room, with her family and other patients, until her labor progressed further.
 After hours of progressive labor, her contractions became increasingly more intense and closer together, and the nurses moved her to the delivery room, where she gave birth.

 “Right after the birth, I could not hear my baby’s cry, and the health care providers told me that my baby was not able to breathe,” Shitanesh recalls.
 “I became very worried when I saw them squeezing a plastic material around the baby’s mouth.”
 Shitanesh’s health providers had recently received training by Save the Children on newborn resuscitation and were able to take action to quickly resuscitate Shitanesh’s baby with a proper bag and mask.
-Save the Children’s “Strengthening Newborn Care through the 100,000 Babies Initiative” project, supported by Johnson & Johnson, works in a northern region of Ethiopia to train and support health workers to deliver comprehensive and immediate care to newborns in health facilities.
-In collaboration with the Ethiopian Pediatric Society (EPS), Save the Children has trained 328 newborn care providers in all 132 facilities of South Wollo Zone to strengthen the quality of care to all newborns, including those born premature or who are sick.
+Supported by Johnson & Johnson, Save the Children’s “Strengthening Newborn Care” project in northern region of Ethiopia is part of the “Helping 100,000 Babies Survive and Thrive” initiative by Survive & Thrive Development Alliance.
+In collaboration with the Ethiopian government and Ethiopian Pediatric Society (EPS), Save the Children has trained 328 newborn care providers in all 132 facilities of South Wollo Zone to strengthen the quality of care to all newborns, including those born premature or who are sick.

 After Shitanesh’s midwives successfully resuscitated her daughter and proceeded to weigh the small infant, the providers learned that Shitanesh’s baby was of low birthweight and needed special care to regulate her temperature and support her feeding.
 As in many low-resource settings, the health center did not have any specialized equipment, such as incubators, to care for preterm or small babies like Shitanesh’s daughter.
 Fortunately, a method called “Kangaroo Mother Care” was developed to help preterm babies grow stronger with support from the mother, who must provide frequent breastfeeding in addition to prolonged skin-to-skin contact to the preterm baby.
 Shitanesh’s nurses taught Shitanesh how to hold and wrap her daughter against her chest, skin-to-skin, and how to breastfeed her daughter properly to help her regain strength.